 3 Apr 2018 – “Highlights of our hiking excursion were the amazing views, spotting a hyena, the camaraderie in the group, Run Africa’s knowledge of the area, and the sense of accomplishment at the end.”
 LaToya from Chicago back when hiking with us.
 Read here for more information on hiking with us around Addis Ababa area’s such as Sululta, Anqorcha Forest and even going the long haul to Bekoji.
 See birds, baboons, hyena’s and breathtaking views.

 31 Mar 2018 – ‘As if my life wasn’t bad enough, Arsenal is adding insult to injury.
 Alright for Wenger though, he has it easy.’
-Slowly fading away on Addis taxis.
+This sticker seen slowly fading in an Addis Ababa bus.
 We feel you Arsenal fans.
 All those years of hardship.
-Is the love fading away forever now?
+Now fading too?

 21 Mar 2018 – Repost from Yassin (Italy), who ran with us last year: “Running in Ethiopia is such a unique experience!
 Altitude training at no less than 2,400m.
 Endless trails through forests, meadow and gravel.
 Bumping into elite runners or wild animals!
 Continuous efforts and dedication.
 Waking up no later than at 6am to find out everyone’s already out training!
 Erasing your training routines and learn running is an art that goes with feelings more than your stopwatch and schedule.
 An explosive mix of colours, people, energy.
 But it is also exploring how people really live and how poverty looks like.
 Tin shed housing, bumpy unpaved roads and children playing in the street, and welcoming smiles always there to meet runners.
 Thanks to @runafrica team and all Ethiopian runners!”